vegeto079/PoESparkDPSCalculator/README.md

 ## Notes
 * Each Spark projectile in a single cast can only hit once every 0.66s.
 This is indicated by all of the projectiles within that cast turning Red whenever they hit.
+* Spark projectiles pick a random direction to move in after hitting a wall.
+I am not sure how exactly PoE implements this, so there is likely large variance with this factor.

 ## Examples
 ![Gif of application running](https://i.imgur.com/RiPcg9a.gif)